OfficialPixelBrush/MNDLBRT/README.md

 This is a monorepo of all my Mandelbrot Ports' Source Code.
 Looking back, this was less of a testament to how portable my code was, but to how dedicated and talented the developers behind the Compilers for each of these platforms were/are.

+You can also grab a few of these on my [Mandelbrot Ports Website](https://pixelbrush.dev/apps/mandelbrotPorts).

 # Python
 My first stab at a Mandelbrot Set Renderer.